Andrea-Augello/Binary-calculator/README.md

 3-2  | PUPD49 | PUPD49 - Pull select 49 | R/W
 1-0  | PUPD48 | PUPD48 - Pull select 48 | R/W

+Table: GPIO pull select register 3 (0xFE2000F0)  {#tbl:gpupd3}

-The GPPUPDN3 register allows writing operations up to the 19th bit, which hints to the possibility of the BCM2711 chip having 58 GPIOs, not 54 as the BCM2837 and previous.
+The GPPUPDN3 register [Table @tbl:gpupd3] allows writing operations up to the 19th bit, which hints to the possibility of the BCM2711 chip having 58 GPIOs, not 54 as the BCM2837 and previous.
 Bits from the 20th to the 31st are set to zero, can be read, but attempts to write into them were unsuccessful.

 The GPPUD and GPPUDCLK registers do not appear to have any special use in the BCM2711 architecture, nevertheless only the first two bits in the GPPUD register can be modified, just like with the previous chip.